 Comfort and practicality

 This has excellent geometry for my 177cm height (5 foot 10 inches) so great to sit on.
 The front suspension plus the big twenty-eight inch wheels handled most of the potholes and irregular tarmacking the city threw at me.
+(See all ebikes with suspension.)

 Components and build quality